Dog Park (Proposed)

 The Boyd Foundation, with co-chairs Randy and Jenny Boyd of Knoxville, presented a $25,000 check to the City to help establish a dog park within Zadie E. Kuehl Memorial Park at 3065 Yukon Dr.

 The grant is to be used for phase one of the project which may open in late spring 2019.

-Mayor Wyatt Bunker began the morning ceremony by acknowledging the owners of The Pet Hospitals (TPH), 3031 Canada Rd. in Lakeland.
+(Then) Mayor Wyatt Bunker began the morning ceremony by acknowledging the owners of The Pet Hospitals (TPH), 3031 Canada Road in Lakeland.
 Jimmy Murphy and Hank Wright were instrumental in donating 3.6 acres to the City for the dog park.
 The donation was in conjunction with The Pet Hospitals building their new location and moving from leased space at The Corner Shops in Lakeland.

 Initial plans call for a two fenced areas for dogs, one each for smaller and larger pets.
 Walking trails would be expanded into the new land, rather than cutting down trees to create a dog park.

 Also attending this morning were Vice Mayor Josh Roman, (Then) Commissioner Matt Wright and Commissioner Wesley Wright, members of the Lakeland Parks and Recreation Department; and, Kevin Rooney, (then) Parks & Rec director.
 Of special note in the audience were Dave Brown and Greg Kuehl, grandfather and father, respectively, of Zadie Kuehl who was killed in a tragic car accident along with her mother, Stefanie Brown Kuehl, and unborn brother in 1997.

 The Park was dedicated in 2002 in honor of the Kuehl family with a sign honoring their memory.

 The Mayor thanked TPH owners for their vision for the Park and noted,